odfdata/webflow-aws/README.md

 ### Clone repo & build your package

-To use our tool, you have to download this repository:
+To use our tool, you have to clone this repository and install:

 - Clone using HTTPs:
   ```bash